atomify/atomify-js/README.md

 You may also provide any valid [browserify bundle options](https://github.com/substack/node-browserify#bbundleopts-cb) in the `opts` object as well, and they will be passed directly to Browserify.

 #### opts.streams
-An array of streams to which the compiled entry bundles should be piped (in the same order as [opts.entries](#optsentries) is defined).
+A function that will be called (upon bundling) once per entry file, with two arguments `entry` and `index` (respectively indicating the value and index of the associated element from [opts.entries](#optsentries)); it should return the stream to which the compiled entry bundle should be piped.
 Only meaningful if [opts.common](#opts.common) is `true`.
-To be valid, this array must be of the same size as [opts.entries](#optsentries) and every element must be a stream; otherwise it will be ignored.

 ### Callback